RiceTea/calendarEventsWidget/README.md

 It uses RemoteViewsFactory to achieve this.
 The list is populated with Google calendar events using a preferences date range.
-They are sorted by start date and grouped by date.
+They are either sorted by start date and grouped by date or by calendar and date.
 The type of event determines the title text colour.